 Finally, Trotsky's attempt to show that workers are "unconscious" dialecticians is subjected to detailed criticism in Essay Nine Part One (here).
 For example, his claim that workers know that it is impossible to make two identical objects is itself rather puzzling.
 [Trotsky (1971), p.65.]
 Not only is this not a counter-example to the LOI (which concerns an object's alleged self-identity), it isn't even an instance of Trotsky's own confused 'definition' of it!

-Naturally, contentious claims like these can only be neutralised by an a priori stipulation to the contrary -- that is, that every photon in existence (past, present and future) must be non-identical, despite what scientists tell us, and in abeyance of the almost infinite amount of data that would be needed to support such a cosmically ambitious assertion.
+Naturally, contentious claims like these can only be neutralised by an a priori stipulation to the contrary -- that is, that every photon in existence (past, present and future) must be non-identical, despite what scientists tell us, and in abeyance of the almost infinite amount of data that would be needed to support such a cosmically ambitious counter-assertion.

 Well: Have You Thoroughly Studied And Fully Understood The Whole Of Hegel's Logic?